kt-k10/Pagerank/README.md

 > The `--verbose` flag causes all of the lines beginning with `DEBUG` to be printed.
 > By default, only lines beginning with `INFO` are printed.

-> **NOTE:**
-> There are no automated test cases to pass for this assignment.
-> Test cases for algorithms involving floating point computations are hard to write and understand.
-> Minor-seeming implementations details can have large impacts on the final result.
-> These software engineering issues are beyond the scope of this class.
->
-> Instructions for how I will grade your homework are contained in the [submission section](#submission) at the end of this document.

 **Part 2:**

 The `pagerank.py` file has an option `--search_query`, which takes a string as a parameter.
 If this argument is used, then the program returns all nodes that match the query string sorted according to their pagerank.
 Essentially, this gives us the most important pages related to our query.

-Again, you may not get the exact same results as me, but you should get similar results to the examples I've shown below.
-Verify that you do in fact get similar results.

 ```
 $ python3 pagerank.py --data=data/lawfareblog.csv.gz --search_query='corona'